pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "What is the point of being alive if you don't at least try to do something remarkable?"
 --John Green

 "You miss 100% of the shots you never take."
-–Wayne Gretzky
+--Wayne Gretzky

 "I think that if you're passionate about something and you're driven and focused, you can pretty much do anything you want to do."
 --Dave Grohl